Shane O'Neill (soccer): Excelsior

 O'Neill joined Excelsior on a one-year deal for the 2017–18 season.

 Orlando City

-In June 2018, O'Neill returned to MLS when he signed a three-and-a-half-year contract with Orlando City.
+In June 2018, O'Neill returned to MLS when he signed a three-and-a-half-year contract with Orlando City SC.
 He made his debut in a U.S. Open Cup quarterfinal defeat to Philadelphia Union on July 18 and made his MLS debut for the club three days later at Columbus.
 On November 21, 2019, it was announced O'Neill had his contract option for the 2020 season declined by Orlando as part of the end-of-season roster decisions.

 Seattle Sounders FC

 On January 14, 2020, O'Neill signed with Seattle Sounders FC.
 O'Neill made his Sounders debut on February 20 coming in as a substitute against CD Olimpia in the Concacaf Champions League.
 He scored his first goal for the club in the 2020 MLS Cup Playoffs on December 1 against FC Dallas.